Meet the BYTE team!

 Carissa Waugh – Ékè Éwe

 Community Outreach Coordinator

 “I am passionate about empowering youth because they are our future.
 Given the right tools, confidence, platform they can find their voice and make a huge difference in the world.
-I can’t remember where this quote came from but it is my favorite, ‘be the person you needed when you were younger.'”
+I can’t remember where this quote came from but it is my favourite, ‘be the person you needed when you were younger.'”

 Carissa Waugh is the Community Outreach Coordinator with BYTE.
 Carissa’s Northern Tutchone name is Ékè Éwe, she is Taku River Tlingit First Nation on her mom’s side, and Little Salmon Carmacks First Nation/Kwanlin Dun First Nation on her dad’s side, belonging to the crow clan.
 She will be designing and facilitating workshops throughout the Yukon.
 Carissa will be handling outreach in Atlin, Carcross, Dawson City, Mayo and Old Crow.
 When Carissa is not working, she is either working on a beading project, or she is in her greenhouse working on growing vegetables and fruit.
 Carissa is also a part of the Yukon First Nation Climate Action Fellowship led by AFN Yukon Region, CYFN, Youth Climate Lab and the YFN Climate Action Steering Committee.